 GCSEs or Functional Skills?

-GCSEs and Functional Skills qualifications are ideal for anyone who wants to get to grips with the basics of English, Maths and ICT.
+GCSEs and Functional Skills qualifications are ideal for anyone who wants to get to grips with the basics of English and Maths.
 However, one may be more suitable for you than the other.

 Alternatively, if you require a qualification as evidence of your academic abilities and skills, GCSE courses are ideal.
 This is especially the case if you want to further your education at college or university, although some universities now accept Functional Skills in lieu of GCSEs.